adrianpawlas/scraper-footshop-eu/README.md

 ## Features

 - 🛍️ Scrapes all products from Footshop EU
-- 🖼️ Downloads product images and generates 768-dimensional embeddings using Google SigLIP
+- 🖼️ Downloads product images and generates **MANDATORY** 768-dimensional embeddings using Google SigLIP
 - 🗄️ Stores data in Supabase with full product schema
 - 🔄 Handles rate limiting and retries
 - 📊 Progress tracking and error handling